 3. Color Your World with Kindness by A Better World

-Another video which depicts graphically how small acts of kindness can make the world a brighter place for others.
+Another video depicts graphically how small acts of kindness can make the world a brighter place for others.

 Encourage kids to spread kindness with words and notes.
 Give a smile-a-gram and watch a child’s smile and kindness grow.
 Click here to check it out.

-5. Try a Little Kindness (with Tori Kelly) by Sesame Street
+5. Try A Little Kindness (with Tori Kelly) by Sesame Street

-Kindness Classroom Resource
+Kindness Classroom Resources

-Read More about Teaching Kindness in the Classroom
+More about Teaching Kindness